mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ##### Print Results in the REPL
-Users have the option to print the results in the REPL using any units that have been configured, such as:
+Users can print the results in the REPL using any units that have been configured, such as:
 ```@example ACPowerFlowSolution
 @voltage(pu, deg)
 printBusData(analysis)
 nothing # hide
 ```

-Next, users can easily customize the print results for specific buses, for example:
+Next, users can customize the print results for specific buses, for example:
 ```julia
 printBusData(analysis; label = "Bus 1", header = true)
 printBusData(analysis; label = "Bus 2")